Presidency of Alberto Fernández: Bolivia

-Alberto Fernández questioned the conclusions the Organisation of American States that the reelection of Evo Morales was unconstitutional for electoral fraud.
-Fernández's government recognised Morales as the legitimate President of Bolivia, and granted him asylum in Argentina in December 2019.
+Alberto Fernández questioned the conclusions of the Organization of American States that the reelection of Evo Morales was unconstitutional for electoral fraud.
+Fernández's government recognized Morales as the legitimate President of Bolivia and granted him asylum in Argentina in December 2019.
 On 9 November 2020, following Luis Arce's victory in the 2020 Bolivian election, Fernández personally accompanied Morales to the Argentine border with Bolivia, wherein the two leaders held a public act celebrating Morales's return to his home country.

 Fernández met with Arce in the Chilean city of Viña del Mar on 11 March 2022.
 There, the presidents discussed a proposal to build a roadmap for cooperation between both countries by developing joint policies in the scientific and technological fields.
 On the issue of energy, both presidents took steps to conclude negotiations surrounding a Bolivian natural gas supply contract and agreed on the potential to advance electrical integration and interconnection between Yaguacuá, Tarija and Tartagal, Salta.

 Arce made an official visit to Buenos Aires on 7 April, where he held bilateral meetings with Fernández at the Casa Rosada.
 Their negotiations primarily surrounded the sale of natural gas, with Bolivia agreeing to ship fourteen million cubic meters (m^{3}) of gas per day during the winter months.
 For this, Argentina agreed to pay between US$8 million and US$9 million for the first ten million m^{3}, with the price doubling to US$18 million for the remaining four million m^{3}.
 Although Argentina agreed to pay a higher price for the same volume of gas sent in 2021, it was still significantly less than what Buenos Aires would've paid to import liquefied natural gas by ship.
 Additionally, Bolivia agreed to prioritize Argentina for the delivery of a further four million m^{3} at a price of US$18 million should Brazil not need it.